Welcome and thanks for visiting...

 How to improve passing volleyball?

 Now, much of my training time is spent showing athletes how effective and comfortable forearm passing is while moving their feet.
 As long as the upper body stays quiet and moves are made with good balance and finishes, there's no need to be stopped while passing.
 Most passing mistakes occur when the focus is on being stopped.
-When they are stopped the platform makes a panicked last-second violent move to the ball instead of being quiet with the feet moving.
+When they are stopped, the platform makes a panicked, violent last-second move to the ball instead of being quiet, with the feet moving.
 The exception is when the ball is coming directly to the passer.

-See in this video Lexi Rodriguez, former USA U-18 libero, and Elaina Oglive, the USA outside hitter moving to the ball, relaxed and with the head staying level, upper body quiet as the move through the pass continues.
+See in this video Lexi Rodriguez, former USA U-18 libero, and Elaina Oglive, the USA outside hitter, moving to the ball, relaxed and with the head staying level, upper body quiet as the move through the pass continues.

 In teaching the forearm skills to deal with serves and attacks, I like the athlete to be relaxed and loose, elongating their limbs and focusing on efficient movement with the feel while keeping the head and platform nice and quiet.